boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 * The status must be set to `OPEN`.

 On execution:
-* The timestamp marking the start of the delay period (defined by `selfDelay`) is recorded.
+* The timestamp marking the start of the delay period (defined by `selfDelay`) is recorded by the contract.
 * The status is set to `EXPIRY`.
 #### `custClose`
 The `custClose` entrypoint allows the customer to initate a unilateral channel closure.